 This course prerequisites for Undergraduate Students are NUTR 3342 Nutrition in the Life Cycle, CHEM 3450 Survey of Biochemistry or CHEM 4351 Biochemistry I, and Co-Requisite of NUTR 4470 Human Nutrition and Metabolism.
 This course is required for completion of the Bachelor of Science in Nutrition degree plan.
 Lecture (2 credit hours), lab (1 credit hour).
 Fee.
 (Spring)

 Societal and ecological nutrition issues, including social justice concerns, at the global, national and local level are explored.
 This course examines international, federal, state, and local community programs focused on improving the nutrition status of human population groups.
-This course reviews the processes of community assessment and nutrition program, development, monitoring
+This course reviews the processes of community assessment and nutrition program, development, monitoring and evaluation.

 NUTR 2341, 3 semester hours of Behavioral and Social Sciences, or Graduate Student Status.
 (Fall)